SuleimanFarah/sunpy/GSoC:-Advice-for-Students.md

   **We use the pull requests as a basis to judge your ability to program Python or other relevant topics and that you are able to interact with the community in code reviews.**
   If the project you are interested in will use a language other than Python (e.g., C) or working on a specific concept (like signal analysis or mathematics), you should submit pull requests that demonstrate that you are able to work on these topics.

-* For the pull request requirement to be fulfilled, you must have opened at least one pull request in SunPy.
+* For the pull request requirement to be fulfilled, you must have opened at least one pull request in the wider SunPy Project.

   We may be slow to review the pull requests therefore you do not have to have your pull request merged by the application deadline.
   But you do need at least have opened one pull request by the deadline.